 Floating offshore wind turbines are an exciting technology development.
 These will allow wind farms to be tethered to the seabed and positioned further out to sea in deeper waters where winds are stronger, thus boosting offshore wind power capacity even further.
 In the US, about 75% of offshore wind projects plan to use semi-submersible platforms.2

-And the offshore wind industry will be propelled forward – literally – by the creation of taller wind turbines with huge wind blades.
-The Haliade-X 13MW has been successfully tested and will be supplied to Dogger Bank wind farm, off the Yorkshire coast.
-A single sweep of its 107-meter long blades will be able to power the average UK household for more than two days.
+The offshore wind industry will be propelled forward – literally – by the creation of taller wind turbines with huge wind blades.
+The Haliade-X 13MW has been successfully tested and are being supplied to Dogger Bank wind farm, off the Yorkshire coast.
+A single sweep of its 107-metre long blades will be able to power the average UK household for more than two days and each turbine can provide enough clean energy to power 16,000 British households and save the equivalent of 9,000 vehicles’ emissions in a year.

-Interconnectors– huge deep undersea cables that bring electricity onshore – are playing an increasing role in developing capacity between the UK and its European neighbours, and reducing electricity costs for homes and businesses.
+Interconnectors – huge subsea cables that link the electricity grids of neighbouring countries – are playing an increasing role in developing capacity between the UK and Europe, providing greener, cheaper and more secure energy for consumers.

-In 2020 alone, National Grid’s interconnectors prevented more than 1 million tonnes of CO2 emissions, equivalent to planting 50 million trees or taking almost 700,000 cars off the road.
+In 2023 alone, National Grid’s interconnectors prevented more than 2 million tonnes of CO2 emissions, equivalent to planting 100 million trees or taking almost 1 million cars off the road.

-By 2025, we will have 8GW of interconnector capacity to Norway, Denmark, France, the Netherlands and Belgium, which we estimate will prevent around 100 million tonnes of CO2 emissions between now and 2030.
+We now have almost 8GW of interconnector capacity to Norway, Denmark, France, the Netherlands and Belgium, which we estimate will prevent around 100 million tonnes of CO2 emissions between now and 2030.

-In the US, National Grid and partner RWE Renewables secured an area called OCS-A 0539 in the New York Bight offshore lease auction, with a winning bid of $1.1 billion.
-This seabed lease has the potential to hold about 3GW of capacity, which is enough to power 1.1 million US homes.
-The project is expected to be functioning by the end of the decade.
+In the US, National Grid Ventures and partner RWE secured an area called OCS-A 0539 in the New York Bight offshore lease auction.
+This seabed lease has the potential to host an estimated 3GW of capacity, which is enough to power over one million US homes.

-Minimising the impact on local communities and creating positive relations, while creating the infrastructure to transport extra electricity from the coast to cities cost-effectively, all while creating local jobs, are some of the challenges.
+Challenges include minimising the impact on local communities and creating positive relations, while creating the infrastructure to transport extra electricity from the coast to cities cost-effectively – all while creating local jobs.

 We welcome the ambition and believe that, while challenging, it’s achievable.
 The scale of projects in the pipeline is unprecedented.
 And it’s a stretching target that will need the right regulatory, planning and policy framework to support the requisite investment, both on and offshore, without losing the good will of communities.